-B2B Case Study Live – Project Open Kimono – part 2
+B2B Case Study Live – Project Open Robe – part 2

 The Manifesto is, what — three days old, and it’s already flying off the virtual shelves — which we’re thrilled about it (Neil will update us all later).
 Better still, we’ve already learned two really interesting lessons: